g-apparence/flutter_mvvm/README.md

 ### Use a Mvvmbuilder
 Using a builder defer build and presenter creation until you actually need it.
 This can be also usefull if you want to keep a page state in your memory.
+Prefer use this method to use this page within a route.
 **MVVMPageBuilder stores a version of your page in cache after first time it's build.**
 Ex:
 ```